Net-Carbs and the Glycemic Index Are Rubbish

 Net-Carb, Glycemic Index, All Rubbish

-You will see, why even the researcher that tested the glycemic index were shocked when the results came in, yet the lie continues.
+Even the researcher that tested the glycemic index were shocked when the results came in, yet the lie continues.
 In a recent study, obese diabetics were fed two diets one was a high Glycemic Index and the other diet, low Glycemic Index foods.
 They differed in their Glycemic Index by 50%.

 In the low Glycemic Index subjects, plasma insulin levels peaked 90 minutes after the meal, reaching 215 μU/mL.
 The subjects who consumed the high Glycemic Index meal had insulin levels that peaked at 150 minutes, reaching a slightly lower figure, 183 μU/mL.